 Robinson Crusoe has gone upmarket.
 Andros may not exactly be a deserted island, but Mateo Pantzopoulos found a totally virgin corner of the island (only approachable by sea when he bought it – now you can get there via a 9 km dirt road) where he built this eco-friendly hide-away hotel, Onar.
 It is in the midst of nature: the quiet is complete, the walking trails endless, the beach stunning, the seawater impossibly clear and turquoise, and the rest of the world far away.
 Mateo is an engaging, vivacious person who used to sleep on the beach during his summer holidays in Greece, but now, as he puts it, his hippie days are over and he appreciates a little more luxury for his vacations.
 His stone houses, some with a swimming pool, indeed offer great comfort, excellent aesthetics with a Zen touch, lots of space and plenty of privacy.
 At the same time there is a pleasantly laid-back, slightly bohemian feel all around.
 Shaded by tall plane trees, daybeds on a wooden platform are perfect for morning yoga session or afternoon siestas.
 A pleasant 5-10 minute stroll along the river through protected wetland (part of Natura 2000) takes you to the coarse-sand beach, or walk upstream to discover small waterfalls and rock pools where frogs and turtles swim.
 This is the perfect place to unwind.

 The location so close to one of the best beaches of Andros is stunning and unique, and the houses are wonderful, both in terms of style and comfort.
 The sense of calm and the easy-going atmosphere at Onar are memorable.

 You are in a spot that is far from everything, so forget it if you want to pop out to go to shops, restaurants or bars on a daily basis.
 If you want to bring a car, make sure it is one that can take a bumpy dirt road.

 7 houses for up to 3 persons or 2 adults and 2 small kids (1 bedroom and 1 bathroom)

-2 houses for up to 5 persons (2 bedrooms and 2 bathrooms)
+2 family villas for up to 5 persons (2 bedrooms and 2 bathrooms)